DGM Racing: Car No. 92 history

 The No. 92 is the second team for DGM Racing and the team was created in 2015.
 The No. 92 runs a limited schedule with various drivers.
 This team is sometimes a late-entry to complete the 38-car field, and almost always is a start and park car.

 In 2020, it was announced that Josh Williams would drive the 92 full-time.
-Williams earned his best career finish, finishing sixth at Kansas Speedway.
+Williams earned his best career finish, finishing sixth at Kansas.

 In 2021, Williams returned for another full-time season.

 In 2022, Williams left for B. J. McLeod Motorsports and Kyle Weatherman joined the DGM in the No. 92 for at least five races.
 On March 28, DGM announced it would scale back the No. 92 to a part-time schedule.
 A day later, DGM sold the No. 92's points to SS-Green Light Racing for its No. 08 entry.

-Josh Williams in the No. 92 at Auto Club Speedway in 2023.
+Josh Williams in the No. 92 at Fontana in 2023.

 In 2023, Williams returned to the No. 92 car full-time.
 At Atlanta, he sustained heavy damage on lap 27; when debris from his repaired car caused another caution, NASCAR parked him under the Damaged Vehicle Policy.
 In response, Williams stopped his car on the start/finish line and walked back to pit road.
-On March 21, he was suspended for the COTA race for his actions.
+On March 21, he was suspended for the COTA for his actions.
 A day later, on March 22, DGM Racing announced that Alex Labbé would be the replacement driver.
 He would finish fifteenth.

-Nick Leitz in the No. 92 at Las Vegas Motor Speedway in 2024.
+Nick Leitz in the No. 92 at Las Vegas in 2024.